Jade Grobler Flaunts Cheeky Butt In Ultramarine Blue Thong While Walking On The Beach

 South African-born model Jade Grobler flaunted her cheeky butt in her latest Instagram share.
-The blond bombshell took to social media on Thanksgiving to share two photos that excited her fans.
+The blond bombshell took to social media on Thanksgiving to post two photos to excite her fans.

 Jade promoted her online travel magazine in her caption.
 She let her 1 million followers know that the outlet would be having a Black Friday sale.
 She encouraged them to have a look before ending her promo with a winking emoji.

 The model looked smoking hot in her swimwear.
-She wore an ultramarine blue thong that clung to her curves.
-They sat high on her hips, almost reaching her waist, and seemed to be a snug fit.
-She showcased her peachy booty, trim hips, and lean thighs in the pics that she uploaded
+She wore an ultramarine blue thong which clung to her curves.
+The bottoms sat high on her hips, almost reaching her waist, and seemed to be a snug fit.
+She showcased her peachy booty, curvy hips, and lean thighs.

 Jade appeared to be relaxing and enjoying nature in the pics.
 She wore her waist-length blond hair in casual disarray, allowing her locks to tumble wildly down her back and shoulders.
-Her tresses emphasized her minuscule waist and enviable hourglass figure.
+Her trim waist and enviable hourglass figure were on full display.

-The 22-year-old took to the outdoors for the photo opp.
-She meandered on the damp sand as the waves rolled in and splashed against the rocks.
-The beach was also enclosed by a hilly terrain that provided some greenery in the second photo.
-The cloudless skies hinted at a sunny day, and on the horizon, a gray mountain loomed.
+The 22-year-old took to the outdoors for the photo op.
+She posed on the damp sand as waves rolled in and splashed against the rocks.
+The beach was also enclosed by a hilly terrain which showcased some greenery in the second photo.
+Cloudless skies hinted at a sunny day, and on the horizon, a large mountain loomed.

-In the first image, Jade’s butt took center stage as it was facing the camera.
+In the first image, Jade’s butt took center stage as she put it to the camera.
 She walked away from the lens with her head slightly bowed and her elbows bent.
-The photo showed the rocks exposed as the tide seemed to move away from the shoreline.
+The photo showed the exposed rocks as the tide seemed to move away from the shoreline.

 Jade showcased even more of her flawless physique in the second photograph.
-This time, the shot showed some of the shore from another angle.
+This time, the shot captured some of the shore from another angle.
 Again, Jade’s back was to the lens, but this time she lifted her head.
-Her shadow seemed so small on the damp sand in front of her.

 The social media influencer’s fans flocked to view the images.
-Many of them showed her love by engaging with her on social media by pressing the “like” button.
-So far, it has already accumulated more than 22,000 likes and a slew of compliments from those who admire her work.
+Many of them showed love by pressing the “like” button.
+So far, the update has already accumulated more than 22,000 likes and a slew of compliments.

 One fan took the opportunity to wax lyrical about Jade’s beauty.